-I was getting settled into my new home, complete with a studio all my own.
-I was ready to start seeing what I could make with this new space, but unsure where to begin.
+I was getting settled into our new home, complete with a studio all my own.
+I was ready to start seeing what I could make within this new space, but unsure where to begin.
 Then the results of the 2016 election came in.
-I was suddenly feeling a lot of unexpected emotions and seeking a way to process them.
-A friend of mine began a similar project of 100 Days of Painting around that time and it was inspiring to witness how therapeutic it felt to her process of creation and to me as a viewer.
+I was suddenly feeling unexpected emotions and seeking a way to process them.
+A friend of mine had begun a project of 100 Days of Painting and it was inspiring to witness how therapeutic it felt to her process of creation and to me as a viewer.
 It inspired me to begin my own project.
-"100 Days of Collage" has been a way for me to set up a ritual of creating.
-I have begun to see making as an act of daily meditation, a ritual for reflection, and a place to speak.
+For 100 days, I would make collage on a daily basis and for accountability, share a piece daily on Instagram.
+This daily ritual became for me a new practice of creating.
+I began to see making as an act of meditation, a ritual for reflection, and a place to speak.

 I believe that my work feels most true when it comes from a personal place, influenced by my surroundings and my experiences and during this time, I was feeling a lot and was compelled.
 To take in the news of the day, all the change and tension and to have a place to put it back out, to release it.
 It was a means for self-care, a way to be heard, to listen and to understand.
 And so I began.
 And so I continued.
 I admit that there were days that I felt like I had nothing to say or that what I was saying something no one wanted to hear.
 But there was never a day that I regretted spending the time, in the quiet of the night in my studio, hoping that my small voice would encourage others to speak a little louder.